 How much does it cost and how can I schedule a consultation?

-We offer two types of initial consultations.
-The first is a phone consultation that generally lasts thirty-minutes and the second is a one-hour office consultation.
-The cost for a phone consultation is $150 and the cost for an office consultation is $250.
+There is a charge for the consultation, which is based on the consultation you select.
+A twenty-minute phone consultation is $125 and thirty-minute phone consultation with the review of documents before the call is $175.
+A one-hour office consultation is $300.
 You can schedule an initial consultation by giving us a call at (913) 283-8300 or by click here to schedule your appointment online.

 Please be advised that payment via debit or credit card is required at the time of scheduling.
 Consultations that are canceled at least twenty-four (24) hours in advance (or within thirty minutes of scheduling if scheduled on the same day as the appointment) will receive a full refund.
 If an appointment is missed or if the appointment is canceled less than twenty-four (24) hours before the scheduled time for the consultation, the person who scheduled the appointment will be provided one opportunity to schedule a new appointment at no additional charge.
 If the re-scheduled appointment is missed or canceled, the amount paid is non-refundable and a new fee would need to be paid in order to schedule another appointment.